ognjen-andric/dice-task-assignment/README.md

 - Clone the repository
 - Once inside, run `npm install` in order to install all dependencies
 - Run `npm start` to run the BE part of the dice betting assingment

+## Authorization

+- To authorize yourself to do mutations, you will need to send an authorization header with a value that represents `User.id`.
+There is not strict authentication system required so this is what I've implemented so that we can switch which users are making the bets.

+- To see possible user ids, I am automatically populating `User` table [here](/src/repository/user/user.sqlite.repository.ts) so by default you can choose between users `1 - Foo` and `2 - Bar`.

 ## Testing